janvorli/runtimelab/docs/design/interpreter/ir-byte-code.md

  * Both the transformation and interpretation use Mono type / method  / vtable etc data structures
  * The arguments to the opcode are immediate constants (16, 32 or 64 bit), indexes into local variables table or indexes into a per-method special data items array.
 ## Limitations
- * The local variable offsets in most of the IR codes are 16 bit unsigned integers, so a method can have max 65536 kB of local variables
+ * The local variable offsets in most of the IR codes are 16 bit unsigned integers, so a method can have max 65536 kB stack frame size
  * The indices into the per-method special data items array in most of the IR codes are also 16 bit unsigned integers, thus a method can have max 65536 of these.

 ## IR codes corresponding to IL opcodes